galantelab/sideRETRO/docs/usage.rst

 Command ``make-vcf``
 ====================

-The third and last step to the **sideRETRO**'s *"cruzade to retrocopies"* is the ``make-vcf`` command or ``vcf`` for short.
-This command takes the already clustered tables in the database files populated at the ``merge-call`` step and creates one VCF file with all statistically significant retrpocopy insertions annotated in a convenient format.
+The third and last step to the **sideRETRO**'s *"crusade to retrocopies"* is the ``make-vcf`` command or ``vcf`` for short.
+This command takes the already clustered tables in the database files populated at the ``merge-call`` step and creates one VCF file with all statistically significant retrocopy insertions annotated in a convenient format.

 This command has no mandatory options, but it is worth try to discover the